podcast | February 27, 2017

 In Motorola’s case, the customer engagement needs represent a five to seven-year cycle.
 In your company, it might be five to seven months’ cycle.
 Those are examples of objective criteria that you might use to design your territories.
 Are those the right ones for you?
 Maybe, maybe not.
 You need to understand what matters for your business and come up with your objective criteria when developing territories.
 Listening to Jim’s use case will help you think through the right criteria for your company.

 Territory misalignment is a common cause of missed revenue targets.
-Download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section starting on pages 258 of the PDF.
 If you would like to spend some time with me on this subject, come see me in Dallas at The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
 A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.